 Months

 Hebrew for "month" is הדשׁ [chodesh].
 Rather than specifying a fixed number of days, months in Scripture are always based upon the observed lunar cycle.
-In fact, rather than "month" chodesh might be more accurately translated "moon" or "new moon".
-Although the moon completes an orbit of the earth in about 27 days the observed lunar cycle is about 29.5 days1.
-As a practical result months are either 29 or 30 days in length.
+In fact, rather than "month", chodesh might be more accurately translated as "moon" or "new moon".
+Although the moon completes an orbit of the Earth in about 27 days, the observed lunar cycle is approximately 29.5 days1.
+As a practical result, months are either 29 or 30 days long.

-Like the days of the week are not named but are numbered, so, too, Scripture generally numbers the months rather than naming them.
-We find the months numbered up to the twelfth (e.g. 2 Kings 25:27, Ester 3:13).
-The Bible does also provide some examples of months being named after the Israelites return from captivity.
-One example is found in the book of Esther:
+Like the days of the week are not named but are numbered, Scripture also numbers the months rather than naming them, generally speaking.
+We find the months numbered up to the twelfth (e.g., 2 Kings 25:27, Ester 3:13).
+The Bible also provides some examples of months being named after the Israelite's return from captivity.
+One example is found in the Book of Esther:

 Letters were sent by couriers to all the king's provinces to destroy, to kill and to annihilate all the Jews, both young and old, women and children, in one day, the thirteenth day of the twelfth month, which is the month Adar, and to seize their possessions as plunder.
 (Esther 3:13)

-We only find references to month names like this in a handful of verses and never where G-d is speaking in regards to the months.
-These names are Babylonian in nature and were adopted by the Jewish people during their exile in Babylon.
-The Judaism 101 website has an excellent table noting the Hebrew names for the months, their English transliterated names, length of days, etc.
+We only find references to month names like this in a handful of verses and never where G-d is speaking regarding the months.
+These names are originally Babylonian and were adopted by the Jewish people during their exile in Babylon.
+The Judaism 101 website has an excellent table noting the Hebrew names for the months, their English-transliterated names, the length of days, etc.

 Years

 The Hebrew word for "year" is שׁנח [shanah].
-Scripture only numbers months up to the twelfth month which roughly corresponds to the solar year.
-30 days per month gives a Biblical "year" of 360 days.
-The Earth's solar year (the amount of time it takes the Earth to fully orbit the Sun) is 365.2422 days2 and we find that each Scriptural year (360 days) is off from the solar year by about 5.25 days.
-To account for the difference in days there are "leap months" that have been instituted to sync the Scriptural (lunar-based) year with the solar year.
-In every 19-year cycle a "leap month" (1 Adar) is added in years 3, 6, 8, 11, 14, 17, and 19.3.
-Without these "leap months" the months would occur earlier and earlier each year until they looped back around.
-More detailed information on this "leap month" can also be found at the Judaism 101 website.
+Scripture only numbers months up to the twelfth month, roughly corresponding to the solar year.
+Thirty days per month give a Biblical "year" of 360 days.
+The Earth's solar year (the amount of time it takes the Earth to orbit the Sun fully) is 365.2422 days2, and we find that each Scriptural year (360 days) is off from the solar year by about 5.25 days.
+To account for the difference in days, "leap months" have been instituted to sync the Scriptural (lunar-based) year with the solar year.
+In every 19-year cycle, a "leap month" (1 Adar) is added in years 3, 6, 8, 11, 14, 17, and 19.3.
+Without these "leap months", the months would occur earlier and earlier each year until they looped back around.
+More detailed information on this "leap month" can be found on the Judaism 101 website.

 G-d's Special Appointments